ibm-cloud-docs/schematics/cli-reference.md

 ## Action commands
 {: #schematics-action-commands}

-   The open beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.Contact your IBM Cloud Schematics Technical Offering Manager [Sai Vennam](mailto:svennam@us.ibm.com), if you are interested in getting early access to this beta offering.
+  The open beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.
+Contact your IBM Cloud Schematics Technical Offering Manager [Sai Vennam](mailto:svennam@us.ibm.com), if you are interested in getting early access to this beta offering.
 For more information, see [Beta limitations](/docs/schematics?topic=schematics-schematics-limitations#beta-limitations).
   {: beta}

 Review the command that you want to create, update, list, delete and work with your {{site.data.keyword.bplong_notm}} actions.
 {: shortdesc}